Our Featured Libation of the World comes from the island of Santorini, Greece.

 Purchasing Vinsanto at Home

 Some of the wineries on Santorini ship Vinsanto and other wines to the US.
 Santo Winery ships to the US using Fed Ex.
-It can be quite pricey based on which one you buy but overall less than expected.
+It can be quite pricey based on which one you buy, but overall, it is less than expected.
 We ordered some and will report back on how the process went.
 To reach Santo Wine online ordering, click here.

 Once home, it has been challenging to find any Santorini Vinsanto in our local liquor/wine stores.
-Our search continues, but there are a few options we have seen.
+Our search continues, but we have seen a few options.

-2. Interestingly there are many Vinsanto’s for sale on eBay.
+- Interestingly, many Vinsantos are for sale on eBay.
 We have no idea if this is a reliable source.
-Therefore, if you purchase any Vinsanto from this method, let us know how it goes.
+Therefore, if you purchase any Vinsanto using this method, let us know how it goes.

 Cocktail